cyberphone/CBOR.js/README.md

 ### Implementation Note

 The code represents a _Reference Implementation_, not code for inclusion in JavaScript engines.
-The latter would most certainly require parts to be rewritten in C/C++ since "bit-fiddling" using `Number` and `BigInt` have major limitations.
+The latter would (for _performance_ reasons), most certainly require parts to be rewritten in native code.

-Updated: 2023-06-03
+Updated: 2023-06-24